nicolas-ivanov/Rino/README.md

 ====

 Rino is a project of [intelligent personal assistant](http://en.wikipedia.org/wiki/Intelligent_personal_assistant) for the Russian language.
-It's designed for the smartphones, that run Android 4.0 and higher.
+It's designed for smartphones with Android 4.0 and higher.

 Currently there are 7 types of commands supported: